why we love Casio CDP 135

-The upper function buttons also allow you to change the theme of the piano into 3 different electric sounding piano.
+The upper function buttons also allow you to change the theme of the piano into 3 different electric sounding pianos.

-The 3 electronic sounds are standard electric sound but one of sounding caught my attention is because it is more Rhodes sounds feeling that I have not heard of in pianos of this price range.
+The 3 electronic sounds are standard electric sound but one of sound that caught my attention is the more Rhodes sounds feeling, that I have not heard of in pianos in this price range.

 When using Hall effect your board will be sounding like you are playing it in some sort of hall.
 It also has some chores effects as well as some reverb effects too.

 The USB port on the back side allows you to plug the device on the computer and use it as a midi controller.